za3k/qr-backup/README.md

 Test restoring from your paper backup when you make it, NOT when you need it.

-## Example
+## Example Backup
 ![Example Backup](example.png)

+## Instructions
 To make a paper backup:

-## Instructions

 0. Requirements: a printer; python, python-qrcode, imagemagick, img2pdf
 1. Run `qr-backup <FILE>`.
 This makes `<FILE>.qr.pdf`